notification-system/docs/frontend-initial-spec.md

 * Works using TCP on Native Platforms
 * Uses websockets for Web

-## Integration Tests with Real Server
+## CI and Integration Tests
 * Working automation CI pipeline
+  * These are automated tests running against the client application, which is connected to a complete backend system.
   * Backend is tested on Windows and MacOS
   * Frontend is tested on Android, iOS, and Windows
 * Automation code coverage report for the entire system (backend and frontend)